An algorithm to find ribbon disks for alternating knots: Algorithmic band moves and isotopies

 where $m'=\rk(\Lambda_b/\Lambda_b^0)=m-\rk\Lambda^0_b$ and $n'=\rk(\Lambda_w/\Lambda_w^0)=n-\rk\Lambda^0_w$.
 We will see in \Cref{lem:latdim} that these ranks can be read off from the diagram as follows:

 where $k$ is the number of nonalternating crossings in $D$ and $l_b$ (respectively, $l_w$) is the number of components of the black (resp., white) surface.
-In particular, for a connected alternating bifactorisable diagram, $m=m'$ and $n=n'$.
+In particular, for a connected alternating bifactorizable diagram, $m=m'$ and $n=n'$.

 Such embeddings as in \eqref{eq:latemb} are equivalent to a pair of lattice morphisms

 with finite-index images.